pylasnier/cv/README.md

 - Individual project for MPhil;
 - Building verified compiler for Scheme using CakeML:
-  - Writing semantics for translation between Scheme subset and CakeML;
+  - Writing semantics for and translation between Scheme subset and CakeML;
   - Includes dynamic typing and first-class continuations, novel contributions to verified compilation;
   - Implementing and verifying translation in HOL4.